chisquareotops/calcomExpansions/README.md

 Java is installed on your computer.
 Please visit <http://www.java.com>
 for information on installing Java on your particular system.

-To install the latest version of the package:
+To install the latest version of the `calcomExpansions` package you can run the following in an R shell:

 ``` r
 install.packages("devtools") #if required